•The secret to cool bodies and glazes is a lot of testing.

 Salt, soda firing

 Salt firing is a process where unglazed ware is fired to high temperatures and salt fumes are introduced into the kiln chamber (normally by a spray in the burner ports).
-The sodium in the salt combines with the silica and alumina in the clay to form a vapor cloud that glazes the ware.
-Salt glazed wa...
+The sodium in the salt forms a vapour cloud in the kiln.
+That sodium, along with the silica and alumina in the clay, combine to fo...

 A kiln atmosphere which is deficient in free oxygen.
 In traditional ceramics, reduction firing requires a specially designed fuel fired kiln that restricts the flow of incoming air so there is enough to burn the fuel and no more (in some cases it is restricted so that is actually less than enough to...